songololo/aiovectortiler/docs/config.md

 The DSN strings are per the [LibPQ connection string format](http://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING)

+> If using docker, set your postgres connection DSN string to an actual IP address, not `localhost`.

 #### default_recipe - *optional*

 If a default recipe is not provided, then the app will select the first or only recipe file as the 'default'.